cycronix/JiffyCam/README.md

    python jiffycapture.py CustomDataDir/MyCameraName
    ```

+Note that jiffycapture stores images to a specific camera-session subfolder under the JiffyData folder.
-Note that jiffycam can see and display multiple cameras, i.e. subfolders under JiffyData or custom data folder.
-The jiffycapture needs to be pointed at a specific camera-session subfolder under the JiffyData folder.
-The jiffycam.yaml file (see below) must reside in the camera-session subfolder, e.g. JiffyData/WebCam/.
+The jiffycam can see and display multiple cameras, i.e. subfolders under JiffyData or custom data folder.

 ## Viewer Use